blacklightpy/vaultofknowledge/🔮 World Building/Science and Engineering/Mathematics/Computer Science/Operating Systems/UNIX-like/Linux Distros.md

 # Distros by Userbase

 > [!NOTE]
 > Remember, get familiarized with **Desktop Environments**.
-I'm biased to think that among *GNOME* and *KDE Plasma*, people will generally like *GNOME* purely based on personal feelings, mainly because *Plasma*'s default styli aren't what I think most people will find coolest.
+I'm biased to think that among *GNOME* and *Plasma*, people will generally like *GNOME* purely based on personal feelings, mainly because *Plasma*'s default styling isn't what I think most people will find coolest.
 ## Baby Newbie Friendly
 I don't know what a computer is but I've seen Windows.